marq24/emacberry.com/_docs/9992-privacy.md

 # How credible is this statement when...

 > I claim that I take your privacy as priority No1, that then the _Data Safety declaration in GooglePlay_ list that
-> location information will be processed (and more).
+> location information (and more) will be processed.
 I totally understand that this will raise concerns, and I would
-> like to eplxplain in detail the reasons for this declaration.
+> like to explain in detail the reasons for this declaration.
 >
 > Just as reference the currently GooglePlay Data safety declaration of GPSLogger II:
 >